antonmolchan/gdpr_dialog_flutter/README.md

  showDialog method get admob publisherID and privacy string url of your site.
- Then get request native to android/ios dialog and set result as boolean.
+ Then get native request to android/ios dialog and set result as boolean.
+- true = show personalized ads
+- false = show non personalized ads

-Bool variable "isForTest" for testing library, set true to activate setDebugGeography. (works only for Android)

- In release build set false or delete this argument!
+Bool variable "isForTest" for testing library, set true to activate setDebugGeography. (works only for Android) In release build set false or delete this argument!

- true = show personalized ads

- false = show non personalized ads

 ### Usage